-Islesboro Affordable Property was founded in 1988, one of the oldest affordable housing groups on a Maine island.
-It is also one of the few with a paid staff person, executive director Rick Rogers.
+Islesboro Affordable Property (IAP) was founded in 1988 and is one of the oldest affordable housing groups on a Maine island.
+It is also among the few with a paid staff member—executive director Rick Rogers.

 HOW IT WORKS

 Initially, IAP built an 8-unit project, the Ruthie James Subdivision.
 IAP retained ownership of the land in that project, but residents own the homes.
-After that, IAP constructed and sold a single-family home, subsidizing the purchase price to make it affordable.
-Since those projects, IAP has built or acquired homes for rent.
-In 26 years, IAP has built or acquired 13 homes.
+IAP then constructed and sold a single-family home, subsidizing the purchase price to make it affordable.
+Since those projects, the group has built or acquired homes for rent.
+In 26 years, they have built or acquired 13 homes.

 Q & A WITH RICK ROGERS, DIRECTOR OF ISLESBORO AFFORDABLE PROPERTY